-Invenergy, a global renewable energy developer, is the project sponsor for the Even Keel Wind project.
-Invenergy is an American-led team with over 20 years of experience developing clean energy solutions across the United States and globally.
-Invenergy and its affiliates have successfully developed over 200 projects worldwide comprising over 31 gigawatts of projects that are in operation, construction, or contracted.
+Invenergy, a global renewable energy developer, is the project sponsor.
+Invenergy is an American-led team with over 20 years of experience developing clean energy solutions across the U.S. and globally.
+Invenergy and its affiliates have successfully developed more than 200 projects worldwide, comprising over 31 gigawatts of projects that are in operation, construction, or contracted.

 On June 1, 2023, Invenergy executed an offshore wind lease in the Morro Bay Wind Energy Area.
-Lease OCS-P 0565 is located more than 20 miles from the closest location onshore and encompasses approximately 80,000 acres of the Outer Continental Shelf (OCS).
-See Figure 1.
-The Even Keel Wind project will include wind turbine generators as well as export cables connecting to California's onshore electrical grid.
+Lease OCS-P 0565 is located more than 20 miles from the closest location onshore and encompasses approximately 80,000 acres of the Outer Continental Shelf (OCS) (Figure 1).
+The project will include wind turbine generators and export cables connecting to California's onshore electrical grid.

 Invenergy is establishing protocols for offshore and onshore data collection and surveys to characterize the project site.
 The data will support preparation and submittal of a Construction and Operations Plan (COP) to BOEM.
-Upon receipt of a complete COP, BOEM will provide a Notice of Intent to prepare an Environmental Impact Statement (EIS), which will initiate the process to analyze potential impacts of the project and identify proposed avoidance, minimization, mitigation, and monitoring measures.
+Upon receipt of a complete COP, BOEM will provide a Notice of Intent to prepare an Environmental Impact Statement, which will initiate the process to analyze potential impacts of the project and identify proposed avoidance, minimization, mitigation, and monitoring measures.